2021 ARCA Menards Series

 The 2021 ARCA Menards Series season was the 69th season of the ARCA Menards Series, a stock car racing series sanctioned by NASCAR in the United States.
 The season began at Daytona International Speedway with the Lucas Oil 200 on February 13 and ended with the Reese's 150 at Kansas Speedway on October 23.
 Ty Gibbs was crowned the series champion, having won ten times and finished in the top four in 19 of 20 races.

-This season also featured a historic first, as Fox pit reporter Jamie Little became the first woman to serve as a TV play-by-play announcer in motorsports history, as she took over that role for the network's ARCA races.
+This ARCA season also featured a historic first, as Fox pit reporter Jamie Little became the first woman to serve as a TV play-by-play announcer in motorsports history.

 Teams and drivers

 Note: If a driver is listed as their own crew chief for a particular race, that means that their entry in that race was a start and park.